larryhastings/correlate/README.md

 and a bit slow.

-The subsequent rewrite using the `sort_by` tuple was a big win all around: it simplified the code, it let me remove the callback, and it let the match boiler implicitly handle all the rounds without really understanding them.
+The subsequent rewrite using the `sort_by` tuple was a big win all around: it simplified the code, it let me remove the callback, it let the match boiler implicitly handle all the rounds without really understanding them, *and* it was even slightly faster!

 But this is why it's so important that the boiler is super-stable.
-Earlier versions of the match boiler assumed it could re-sort the input array any time it wanted.
-But the array passed in was sorted by score *then* by round numbers--highest score is most important, lowest round number is second-most important.
+Earlier versions of the match boiler assumed it could sort the input array any time it wanted.
+But the array passed in was sorted by score, *then* by round numbers--highest score is most important, lowest round number is second-most important.
 And the array is sorted with highest score, then lowest round number, last.
 When recursing, the match boiler has to prefer the *last* entry in its